Dunbarton – Englund

 December 2013

 In 2013, Anne Farley donated a conservation easement on 256 acres in Dunbarton to Five Rivers Conservation Trust.
-Anne, who has lived on the property for 36 years, refers to it as the “Lord Farm” in recognition of the family that farmed the land for generations.
+Anne, who lived on the property for 36 years, referred to it as the “Lord Farm” in recognition of the family that farmed the land for generations.

-Over the years, Anne has raised sheep, goats, chickens, and horses on the property to which she and her husband Earl retired.
-Although Anne no longer has chickens, a bobcat visits the farm regularly in search of remembered prey.
-She has carded, spun, dyed and knitted the wool into many fine pieces cherished by those who now wear a piece of our agricultural heritage.
+Over the years, Anne raised sheep, goats, chickens, and horses on the property to which she and her husband Earl retired.
+She carded, spun, dyed and knitted the wool into many fine pieces cherished by those who now wear a piece of our agricultural heritage.
+Anne Farley passed away in April 2023.

 Continue Reading